Donald Trump reportedly didn't know India and China shared a border

 In the book, A Very Stable Genius, Washington Post journalists Phillip Rucker and Carol Leonning claim the incident took place during a face-to-face meeting between the pair, although it doesn't specify which one.

-Mr Modi's expression "gradually shifted, from shock and concern to resignation" following Mr Trump's remarks.
+Modi's expression "gradually shifted, from shock and concern to resignation" following Trump's remarks.

-This isn't the first time Mr Trump's geographical knowledge has been called into question.
+This isn't the first time Trump's geographical knowledge has been called into question.

 According to a TIME magazine correspondent, he had to be corrected at a briefing where he falsely claimed Nepal and Bhutan were in India.